ok1cdj/ESP8266-LUA/Thingspeak-Tweet/README.md

 The code using Thingspeak.com API to send tweet beacouse is not easy implement OAuth directly in ESP8266.

-Link you twitter account in thingspeak.com and change you thingtweetAPIKey.
+Link your twitter account in thingspeak.com and change you thingtweetAPIKey.